 After several discussions, our R&D team decided to go with Behavior-Driven Development (BDD).
 This technique is not only good for focusing on user behavior but also requires everyone’s commitment to creating .feature files.
 From words to deeds we had to follow Cucumber and implement Gherkin language to our automation – a common language that will be essentially easy to express user behavior for non-technical company branches.
 From the very beginning we felt that this is it – finally, we’ve found a complete solution – living documentation of application.
 At that moment there were no BDD minors.

 In our team we’re strongly focused on going forward.
 Our wish is to be agile with no quality losses anyway.
-That’s why in every summer we spend most of our time on details that are not always visible at the first sight but the majority is to have fully comprehensive solutions.
-And this summer we’re going to leave virtualisation for dockerisation.
+That’s why every summer we spend most of our time on details that are not always visible at first sight but the majority is to have fully comprehensive solutions.
+And this summer we’re going to leave virtualization for dockerization.
 It’ll give us a chance to start running the applications in a dedicated container with no need of hardware emulation.
-With Docker we can build environments without virtualisation.
+With Docker, we can build environments without virtualization.
 We’re sure that Docker will be a great support in raising the efficiency of hardware and above all – human resources.
 We’re still in the middle of work, so please keep fingers crossed 😉

 See you soon!